EGY.COM - JUDAICA

 Upon hearing I was in Jerusalem, David, a former Israeli diplomat in Egypt, now serving in his country's Ministry of Foreign Affairs, dropped by the hotel.
 I knew David when he lived in Maadi, the favored place of residence for Israeli diplomats serving in Cairo.

 Because of the raging snowstorm, I suggested we have dinner in the hotel.
 I was told the American Colony had some of the best fare in town.
-Just as we were about to order we were joined by Djehane, the tall brunette correspondent for Al-Hayat, a London-based Arabic-language daily, who was traveling with our press group.
+Just as we were about to order we were joined by my travel colleague Djehane, the tall brunette correspondent for Al-Hayat, a London-based Arabic-language daily.
 She sat down thinking the blond blue-eyed David was a Westerner staying at the hotel.
 And if David thought Djehane was an attractive Sabra of Oriental Jewish stock, he didn't say.
 But the thought could easily have crossed his mind.

 To avoid what I thought might turn into an embarrassing situation, I spelled out during the introductions exactly who did what.
 Both my dinner partners belonged to the urbane, trendy, yuppie thirty-something generation.
 They were well-mannered and articulate.
 Under any other circumstances they could have started a fast friendship.
 After formal greetings were exchanged, by tacit understanding we all agreed to disagree.